PdF:AJ1205 Syntax A - Course Information

 - YULE, George.
 Oxford practice grammar. with answer.
 1st ed.
 Oxford: Oxford University Press, 2006. ix, 280.
 ISBN 0194309169. info

 - Teaching methods

-- Mode of teaching: seminar The methods used in classes are mainly presentations of new and/or problematic grammatical issues by the teacher, followed by class discussions and questions from students, and various types of exercises from compulsory textbooks, including drills.
+- Mode of teaching: seminar The methods used in classes are mainly presentations of new and/or problematic grammatical issues by the teacher, followed by class discussions and questions from students, and various types of exercises from compulsory and recommended textbooks.
 As for homework, students are supposed to study in advance relevant chapters from their textbooks and translate sentences from Czech into English.
 Apart from that, students have to do various on-line tasks including quizzes designed particularly for their course.